Namma-Flutter/namma_ui_kit/CONTRIBUTING.md

 ```

 ### Folder Naming Conventions
+The name should be all lowercase, with underscores to separate words, "just_like_this".Use only basic Latin letters and Arabic digits: [a-z0-9_]

 - **Small-case**: All folder names must be in lowercase.
 - **No Spaces**: Folder names should not contain spaces.